This guide is designed to provide detailed instructions on configuring IceWarp in a hybrid environment with Microsoft 365.

 The "Continue" button is below to continue.

-In the next step, you'll need to add this specified TXT value to your DNS manager for the owned domain.
+In the next step, you must add this specified TXT value to your DNS manager for the owned domain.
 But be careful here and enter only what you have been asked for by Microsoft.

 |Verification by DNS|